fbq('track', 'ViewContent'); fbq('track', 'Lead');

-Pledged to a carbon footprint-conscious growth, Ambuja Cements uses an array of eco-friendly practices to ensure a healthier and cleaner tomorrow for the future generations
+Pledged to a carbon footprint-conscious growth, Ambuja Cement uses an array of eco-friendly practices to ensure a healthier and cleaner tomorrow for the future generations

 Since inception, Ambuja Cement has striven to embed environmental and social considerations in business decisions.
 From the use of clean technology to energy conservation and reliance on green energy solutions, from institutionalised mechanisms to strict adherence to sustainable supply chain solutions ― sustained, multi-pronged efforts have helped ingrain a sustainability agenda in the company’s DNA.

 Ambuja Cement stands way ahead of its peers for its management of natural resources, energy management, carbon emissions reduction, conservation of water resources and biodiversity, and management of waste.
-It is the only company to be certified four times water positive, which means it gives back four times the water it consumes.
+It is the only company to be certified eight times water positive, which means it gives back eight times the water it consumes.